Stepland/F.E.I.S./docs/Setup.md

 Installing MSYS2 is pretty simple.
 [Follow their instructions](https://www.msys2.org/)

-Once you're done `pacman -Syu`ing and `pacman -Su`ing your system, open a new `MSYS2 MSYS` terminal and install the required packages :
+Once you're done `pacman -Syu`ing and `pacman -Su`ing your system, open a new `MSYS2 UCRT64` terminal and install the required packages :

 ```console
 $ pacman -S \